-The previous chapter covered getting started with VirtualBox and installing operating systems.
+The previous chapter covered getting started with VirtualBox and installing operating systems in a virtual machine.
 For any serious and interactive use, the VirtualBox Guest Additions will make your life much easier by providing closer integration between host and guest and improving the interactive performance of guest systems.
+This chapter describes the Guest Additions in detail.